Alec Reed: The Alec Reed Academy

 This 4-18 coeducational establishment in Northolt, England was one of the first academies to be created under the Learning and Skills Act 2000.
-It is composed of the former Compton High School and Northholt Primary School.
+It is composed of the former Compton High School and Northolt Primary School.
 Both areas are close to Reed’s childhood home in Hounslow, and to his former school, Drayton Manor Grammar.
 Reed’s involvement with the academy began in November 2001, when he sponsored Compton High School.

-In 2012 the West London Academy was renamed The Alec Reed Academy, in honour of its sponsor.
+In 2012, the West London Academy was renamed The Alec Reed Academy, in honour of its sponsor.
 The school has a sports and enterprise specialism.
 Its catchment area has a high percentage of Indian, Pakistani and Polish families; 52% of pupils do not speak English as a first language.
 80% of its pupils achieve Level 4 or above in reading, writing and maths.